 I want to meet people where they are.

-Like a lot of people, I don't respond well to rules and restrictions (more on this in my vegan story).
+Like a lot of people, I don't respond well to rules and restrictions.
 Rules just make me want to rebel!
 For so many of us, strictly following certain diets can lead to feelings of guilt over "failing" while on vacation or because we consumed an "off-limits" food while out with friends.
-Nothing about that is healthy.
+And if you ask me, that's not healthy.
 This is why I aim for a whole-food, unprocessed version of a vegan diet MOST of the time, not necessarily all of the time.

 After going vegan in 2011, it took a while to find my dietary groove.
 I experimented with raw foods, read every vegan/vegetarian book I could get my hands on, binge-watched documentaries on food, nutrition and the environment (check out the Vegan Resources page for a few of my favorites), and completed the plant-based nutrition certificate through the T. Colin Campbell Center for Nutrition Studies.
 All of that seeking, experimentation, and observation shaped the way I approach food today.